1Password/arboard/README.md

 ## License

-`rust-clipboard` is licensed under Apache2.
+`rust-clipboard` is dual-licensed under MIT and Apache2.